jj5/kickass-crypto/README.md

 motion.
 Use SSL encryption support when you connect to your database, and use HTTPS for your web clients.

+## Client-side encryption

+This library is a server-side component.
+We don't support encrypting data client-side in web browsers.

 ## How the unit tests work

 The unit tests are in the `src/unit-test/` directory, numbered sequentially.